iden3/circom_old/TUTORIAL.md

 # Final note

-There is nothing worst for a dev than working with a buggy compiler.
-This is a very early stage of the compiler, so there are many bugs and lots of works needs to be done.
+There is nothing worse for a dev than working with a buggy compiler.
+This is a very early stage of the compiler, so there are many bugs and lots of work needs to be done.
 Please have it present if you are doing anything serious with it.

 And please contact us for any isue you have.
-In general, a github issue with a small piece of code with the bug is very worthy!.
+In general, a github issue with a small piece of code with the bug is very useful to us.

 Enjoy zero knowledge proving!